BeMySlaveDarlin/bookshelf/README.md

-# Bookshelf API
+# Bookshelf and Wallet API examples

-Example REST API for books and authors CRUD based on Symfony Framework.
+Example REST API for books, authors and casual wallet CRUD based on Symfony Framework.

 ## Requirements